Emergent Software

 Automated Updates and Rollbacks

 Updating containerized applications is often a complex process that can introduce downtime or errors if not handled properly.
 Container orchestration platforms provide automated updates and rollbacks, enabling developers and administrators to deploy new versions of their applications with confidence.
-If an update causes issues, the tool can automatically roll back to the previous version to minimize the impact on users.

 4 Benefits of Container Orchestration